 I’m sure a great many of you know and love this Bad Religion track.
 But did you know that it was originally released in 1990, as part of their fifth studio album “Against the grain”?
 And that it was only released as a single in 1994 after being re-recorded for their first major label album “Stranger than fiction”?
 I certainly didn’t know all of this back in ’94 when I was busy getting hooked on the song through regular airplay on Toronto’s CFNY.
 But it’s all true.

-“21st century (digital boy)” was written by guitarist Brent Gurewitz and this fine American punk rock band had been performing it during their legendary live sets as early as 1989, becoming a fan favourite in the process.
+“21st century (digital boy)” was written by guitarist Brent Gurewitz and this fine American punk rock band had been performing it during their legendary live sets as early as 1989, the tune becoming a fan favourite in the process.
 Depending on who you believe, the song was re-recorded for “Stranger than fiction” either because Gurewitz felt that the band was performing it better in 1994 than when it was originally recorded or because their new label, Atlantic, wanted a single for the album that wasn’t yet there.
 Regardless, the song did become Bad Religion’s biggest hit and their most easily identifiable track.

 By the time that I sat down to put together this list, I was more familiar with the history of the track and I momentarily hesitated to include it.
 Should it be considered a 1990 track because that was when it was originally written?
 Or does it belong with the best of 1994 because the re-recorded version is the one that everyone (including me) knows and is more familiar with?
 In the end, it obviously found a place in this series because it’s too great a track not to rave about, right here and right now.
 (I’ve got both versions below so that you can enjoy the version of your choice.)